 Chapter 1: Problem Child

-Though she was the reason behind this visit, he came unprepared for an encounter with her.
+Though she was the main reason behind this visit, he came unprepared for an encounter with her.
 Students in the third-year sector were supposed to be studying right now.
-It appeared the habit of sneaking out of her quarters had not changed.
+It seemed her habit of sneaking out of her sector room had not changed.

-“Get away, Child!”
-Mary interrupted as she came bustling down the corridor.
-“Shoo!
-Stop accosting the owner.”
+Mary came charging down the corridor.
+“Get away, child.
+Stop harassing the owner.”

-The gruff proctor either did not notice his distaste or ignored it.
-She continued chastising her student, “Go put your hair up!
+The proctor shooed Tylar away.
+“Go put your hair up.
 You’re in enough trouble without finding more.”

 Registered as Cellar Institute, the secluded fortress posed as a rehabilitation facility for troubled girls.
-School uniforms, altered education, and isolation from society hid its true mission, producing high-end sex slaves.
+School uniforms, altered education, and isolation from society hid its true mission: to produce high-end sex slaves.

 The horrors of traditional human trafficking left its victims with crippling mental disorders.
-To monopolize the black-market, Corbin’s grandfather, Michael Manning, sought to create a ‘drama-free’ product.
-The Institute incorporated meticulous indoctrination to keep students naïve, submissive, and dependent without causing trauma.
+To monopolize the black market, his grandfather, Michael Manning, sought to create a drama-free product.
+The Institute incorporated meticulous indoctrination to keep its students naïve, submissive, and dependent.

 “I doubt that will be necessary.”
 Straightening, he folded his hands in his lap.
-“Do you have a copy of her current chart?”
+“Do you have a copy of her current records?”